hyoungjoojin/notes/content/development-tools/spring/testing/_index.md

 ```

 This can work for simple applications, but complex web applications will be harder to test.
-In these cases it is better to use a real browser testing tool like Selinium, or a dedicated Javascript testing framework
+In these cases it is better to use a real browser testing tool like Selenium, or a dedicated Javascript testing framework
 like Playwright or Cypress.

 ### Awaitility